versionone/VersionOne.SDK.Python/README.md

-Dynamic reflection of all V1 asset types
+Dynamic reflection of all V1 asset types:

   Just instantiate a V1Meta.
 All asset types defined on the server are available as attributes on the instance.
 The metadata is only loaded once, so you must create a new instance of V1Meta to pick up metadata changes.

-Simple access to individual assets.
+Simple access to individual assets:

   Assets are created on demand and cached so that once instance always represents the same asset.

-Lazyily loaded values and relations
+Lazyily loaded values and relations:

   Asset instances are created with any data available, and query the server on-demand for attributes that aren't currently fetched.